core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   This field may be empty if the document describes that the option needs to be repeated when using this first value.

+* Extended use.

+  Brief description of the mode of extended use, or empty (`-`).

+  Examples: "Uri-Path string", "table lookup", "custom".

 * Reference.

   A document that requested the allocation,